Warren & Migliaccio, L.L.P.

 Understanding Income Level

-Your journey begins by comparing your income against the state median for households of your size—an essential step as per our friends at the U.S Department of Justice’s guidelines on means testing.
+Your journey begins by comparing your annual income, including your spouse’s income, against the state median for your household size—an essential step as per our friends at the U.S Department of Justice’s guidelines on means testing.
 If you earn less than the median, congrats.
 You’ve passed this part with flying colors and might skip ahead to victory lane (though there’s more to consider if your income is higher).

 Digging Into Expenses and Deductions

-- Necessary expenses: These aren’t just what YOU think are necessary but rather what the court deems so.
-Think health insurance or required loan payments—not that Netflix subscription (sorry.).
+• Necessary expenses: These aren’t just what YOU think are necessary but rather what the bankruptcy court deems so.
+Think health insurance, required loan payments, or monthly payments for essential services—not that Netflix subscription (sorry).
+These should reflect your actual expenses, as the court will consider the costs you actually incur rather than estimates

-- Add deductions: Some areas allow specific deductions from your income before taking the test—a glimmer of hope for those hovering around or above their state’s median income level.
+• Add deductions: Add deductions: Some areas allow specific deductions from your income, monthly expenses, and special circumstances before taking the test—a glimmer of hope for those hovering around or above their state’s median income level.

-This stage requires attention to detail because overlooking an allowed expense could mean missing out on qualifying for Chapter 7 when you actually deserve it.
+This stage requires attention to detail because overlooking the allowed household expenses could mean missing out on qualifying for Chapter 7 when you actually deserve it.

 Key Takeaway: